Location: Fall River, MA Category: Adjunct Faculty Posted On: Fri Feb 14 2020 Job Description:

 Please note: Positions will be available pending sufficient enrollment.

 STARTING DATE: Academic Year 2019-2020

-SALARY: Salary is commensurate with the DCE Collective Bargaining Agreement.
+SALARY: $35.00 per hour, commensurate with the DCE Collective Bargaining Agreement.

 Bristol Community College has core values rooted in student success and lifelong learning.
 For more than 50 years, Bristol Community College has served as a leading resource for education and workforce development in the region.

 The college offers a rich variety of degree, certificate, and training programs along with flexible online offerings that lead to an associate degree, a career-ready certificate, or the ability to transfer to baccalaureate colleges throughout the state and country.
 The Center for Workforce and Community Education provides customized training for businesses and the community.
 The college also strives to put the needs of learners first with support services and career advancement opportunities that lead to student success by reducing barriers to educational access.